Used CNC Machine Maintenance & Inspection Guide: What to Check Before You Buy

 Coolant System Evaluation

-The coolant system is often neglected in machine inspections but can indicate overall maintenance quality:
+The coolant system is often neglected in machine inspections but indicates overall maintenance quality:

-- Coolant tank condition: Drain and inspect the coolant tank.
-Excessive sludge, tramp oil, or biological growth (rancid coolant smell) indicates poor maintenance.
-Heavy chip buildup in the tank restricts coolant flow and causes pump damage.
+- Coolant tank condition: Drain and inspect.
+Excessive sludge, tramp oil, or biological growth (rancid smell) indicates poor maintenance.

 - Pump operation: Run all coolant pumps and verify adequate flow and pressure.
-Check for leaks at pump seals and fittings.
-If the machine has through-spindle coolant (TSC), test it at full pressure — TSC pump replacement costs $1,500–$5,000.
+If through-spindle coolant (TSC), test at full pressure — TSC pump replacement costs $1,500–$5,000.

-- Coolant piping: Flexible coolant lines deteriorate over time.
-Check for cracked, kinked, or leaking coolant hoses throughout the machine.
-These are inexpensive to replace but their condition reflects overall care.
+- Coolant piping: Check for cracked, kinked, or leaking coolant hoses throughout the machine.

 Tool Changer Inspection

-- Cycle time: Compare tool change time to the machine's published specification.
+- Cycle time: Compare to the machine's published specification.
 Slow tool changes may indicate worn cam mechanisms, low hydraulic pressure, or air supply issues.

 - Reliability: Change tools 20–30 times in succession.
-Any fumbles, misloads, or dropped tools indicate problems that will only worsen with production use.
+Any fumbles, misloads, or dropped tools indicate problems that worsen with production use.

-- Arm and gripper condition: Check the tool change arm fingers (grippers) for wear.
-Worn grippers don't grip tool holders securely and cause misloads.
-Inspect the tool change arm itself for play in the cam and bearings.
+- Arm and gripper condition: Check for wear on the tool change arm fingers.
+Inspect the arm for play in the cam and bearings.

 Red Flags: When to Walk Away

-- Flood or fire damage: Water staining inside the electrical panel, corroded wiring, smoky smell, or heat-damaged components.
-These machines often have hidden electrical problems that surface months after purchase.
+Water staining inside electrical panel, corroded wiring, smoky smell, heat-damaged components.
+Hidden electrical problems often surface months later.

-- Missing components: Missing tool holders, missing way covers, missing safety interlocks, removed guarding.
-Replacing these items is expensive and their absence suggests the machine was neglected or stripped.
+Missing tool holders, way covers, safety interlocks, or removed guarding.
+Replacement is expensive and suggests neglect or stripping.

-- Bypassed safety circuits: Jumpered door interlocks, disabled safety relays, or removed light curtains.
-These modifications are dangerous and may indicate the machine has underlying problems the previous owner was circumventing.
+Jumpered door interlocks, disabled safety relays, or removed light curtains.
+Dangerous and may indicate underlying problems.

-- Seller won't allow a test cut: A seller who refuses to power on the machine or allow a test cut is a significant red flag.
-Unless the machine is priced as a non-running/project machine, insist on seeing it operate.
+A seller who refuses to power on or allow a test cut is a major red flag.
+Insist on seeing it operate.

 Frequently Asked Questions